reyhaan/communityDetection/README.md

 To see the results, open localhost in Google Chrome.
 The results will be displayed in the console which is present in DevTools.

+To find similarity index of any 2 nodes, type this in console:

+getSimilarityIndex(u , v)

+where u,v are any 2 nodes.